-The core task of notaries is to record public deeds.
-We will focus on this task in this article.
-The following articles will shed light on other important tasks of notaries.
+The core task of notaries is the recording of public deeds.
+We will concentrate on this task in this article.
+The following contributions will shed light on other important tasks of notaries. (§ 1 NO)

 Public deeds have the presumption of authenticity and establish full proof of what is witnessed therein by the notary.
 The establishment of such public deeds is important for the smooth functioning of our legal system and creates legal certainty.
 We benefit from being able to rely on the accuracy of public registers such as the land or company register.
 This reduces the overall economic cost of obtaining reliable information.
 In the USA, for example, where there is no public register comparable to the Company Register, lengthy and expensive searches are often necessary to find out who the owners of a company are.

 The creation of public deeds is a contribution to the administration of justice.
 This task, which is actually performed by the state, is partly outsourced to notaries.
 In particular, notaries relieve the workload of judicial officers.
 The outsourcing of this state task means that it is performed efficiently and quickly.

 Public documents in legal transactions are mostly notarial acts or the certification of signatures:

 - Notarial deed: A notarial deed is a written document drawn up by the notary.
 Notarial acts are read out by the notary.
 Notaries also explain what the individual provisions in the deed mean and what their effects are.
 The notarial deed protects against hasty or uninformed decisions in very important and far-reaching contracts (e.g. founding a limited liability company).
 In addition, it provides evidence for the authenticity and correctness of the corresponding deed.

 Click hereto book a notarial act with a partner notary of notarity.